 Pinch ground cloves (optional)

-Preheat your oven to 350° F. Use a pastry brush to liberally butter a standard 12 well muffin pan.
-I don't bother using paper liners.
+Preheat your oven to 350° F. Use a pastry brush to liberally butter a standard 12 well muffin pan or line it with muffin liners.

 In a medium mixing bowl, mash the bananas with a fork or a potato masher.